How to add or remove shareholders

 Need help?

-At 1st Formations, we can help you manage share transfers and share issuances.
-Our services ensure all documentation is completed accurately and all required filings are made with Companies House, helping you stay compliant with ease.
+We can help you manage share transfers and share issuances.
+Our services ensure all documentation is completed accurately and all required filings are made with Companies House, helping you stay compliant.